teye/zilliqa-rapid-dev-course/course/docs/scilla/events_errors.md

 ---

 # Events & Errors
 In some of the eariler topics, we already saw some events outputs.
-In this section, we are going to properly introduce Scilla events and how to throw errors exception.
+In this section, we are going to introduce Scilla events and how to throw errors exception in greater details.

 ## Events
 A Scilla event is an output of a function call.
 Normally, we used it to output mutable field values after updating them.
 Scilla events can be read from the blockchain transaction receipt.